Waziup/majiup-waziapp/README.md

 ## These are the instructions to install the Majiup app on your Wazigate.

-Here is the screenshot of the landing page
+Here is the screenshot of the dashboard page
 ![Image of landing page](./images/landingpage.png)

 # Getting Started